What is Time? Concept of Time in Different Civilisations

 A Prayer Lamp from Another Time

 Is it good to live always in a linear notion of time?
 Wise people say, no. There has been so much discussion going on about living in the present moment.
 In 14 BCE, the Pharaoh of Egypt, Akhenaton observed that “he who neglects the present moment, throws away all he has".
 The Arctic being the land of the midnight sun, time plays an entirely different role there.
 This is why, in the Old Norse language, there is a word, ‘eykt, which is “an eighth of the 24-hour long day”.
-Eykt, which is 3 hours, became one of the basic units of time for the Norse people because they experienced time in terms of solar motion.
+Eykt, which is 3 hours, became one of the basic units of time for the Norse people because they experience time in terms of solar motion than sunrise and sunset.

 Spinney, L. (February 24, 2005) How time flies, theguardian.com, Retrieved from https://www.theguardian.com/science/2005/feb/24/4